R0h1t3/Dutch-Government-Doamin/README.md

   sudo ./script.sh
   ````

 Make sure that all of them run properly to successfully execute the file.
 It is preferred to run the script with <b>sudo</b> permissions.

+### Note
+You can directly supply the dutch_domain.txt file to any tool likfe subfiner, httpx, etc. Happy Hacking!